zapier/zapier-platform-cli/docs/cli.md

 # │ Command     │ Example                               │ Help                                                                       │
 # ├─────────────┼───────────────────────────────────────┼────────────────────────────────────────────────────────────────────────────┤
 # │ apps        │ zapier apps                           │ Lists all the apps you can access.                                         │
-# │ auth        │ zapier auth                           │ Configure your `~/.zapierrc` with a deploy key.                            │
 # │ build       │ zapier build                          │ Builds a uploadable zip from the current directory.                        │
 # │ collaborate │ zapier collaborate [user@example.com] │ Manage the collaborators on your project.
 Can optionally --remove.         │
 # │ push        │ zapier push                           │ Build and upload the current app - does not promote.                       │